GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedEKS/setup-AWS-ACK.md

  --condition None
 ```

-## Create AWS role and allow GCP service account to inpersonate it
+## Create an AWS role and allow the GCP service account to impersonate it

 ```
-# Here we use AdministratorAccess policy to manage AWS resouces.
+# In this example we use the AdministratorAccess policy to manage AWS resouces.
-# User can use other policy to manage the resouces.
+# The user can use a different policy to manage the resouces.
 AWS_POLICY=arn:aws:iam::aws:policy/AdministratorAccess

 # Get the subject of the GSA
 GSA_SUB=$(gcloud iam service-accounts describe ${GSA_EMAIL} \
   --format "value(oauth2ClientId)")
-export AWS_ROLE_NAME=$USER-ack-role
+export AWS_ROLE_NAME=${USER}-ack-role

-# Create AWS role and policy
+# Create an AWS role and policy
 cat > /tmp/trust-policy.json << EOF
 {
  "Version": "2012-10-17",